nitishvu/angular2-login-seed/README.md

 ## Contributing
-Angular 2 is very new and in beta as I write, there are few established design practices for using it with other front end libraries such as Polymer 1.0.
-Please feel free to contribute to this project to help build better define practices we can use to build larger Angular 2 web applications.
+Angular 2 is very new and in beta as I write.
+There are very few established design practices for using it with other front end libraries such as
+Polymer 1.0.
+Please feel free to contribute to this project to help build more defined practices we can use in larger Angular 2 web applications.
 PRs are welcome!

 ## Todo
  1. Unit testing